richarticle/golang-dev/README.md

 docker run -it --name golang --net host --log-driver none -v /home/user/go:/go richarticle/golang-dev
 ```

-Run the following command to get all required binaries for vim.
+Partial binaries are already included.
+If you want to install all binaries, run the following command to get all required binaries for vim.
 ```
 vim +GoInstallBinaries +qall
 ```